 Explanation of Course Numbers

 Entry-Level Courses.
 Courses numbered 100–199 are entry-level academic courses normally required of all students in the Master of Divinity (M.Div.) and Master of Arts (M.A.) programs.
-They are intended to provide necessary and sufficient background for most upper-level courses (200- and 300-) in the same area.
+They are intended to provide necessary and sufficient background for most upper-level courses (200- and 300-level) in the same area.
 Upper-level courses in other areas may also presuppose familiarity with the material covered in these courses.
 Therefore, M.Div. and M.A. candidates normally take these courses during their first year of study at the seminary.
 Three-credit, entry-level courses require 150 minutes of instruction and six hours of homework per week for fifteen weeks, including a final exam or other suitable summative exercise.
 Entry-level courses are given annually.

 Upper-Level Core Courses.
 Courses numbered 200–299 are upper-level academic courses normally required of all students in the M.Div. program and/or the M.A. program.
 Most, though not all, of these courses have 100-level prerequisites or require second-year standing.
 Three-credit, upper-level core courses require 150 minutes of instruction and six hours of homework per week for fifteen weeks, including a final exam or other suitable summative exercise.
 Upper-level core courses are given annually.

 Electives.
 Courses numbered 300–399 are elective courses open to students in the M.Div. and/or M.A. programs.
 Many of these courses have one or more 100-level prerequisites.
-Three-credit elective courses require 150 minutes of instruction and six hours of homework per week for fifteen weeks, including a final exam or other suitable summative exercise.
+Three-credit elective courses require 150 minutes of instruction and six hours of homework per week for fifteen weeks, including a final paper or other suitable summative exercise.
 Most electives are rotated on a two- or three-year cycle in order to increase the number of offerings available during a student's time at St. Vladimir's.
-Normally elective courses will not be given for fewer than five students unless they are needed to fulfill program requirements.
+Normally, elective courses will not be given for fewer than five students unless they are needed to fulfill program requirements.

-- 10-week intensive courses require 75 minutes of instruction and three hours of homework per week for ten weeks
+- 10-week intensive academic courses require 75 minutes of instruction and three hours of homework per week for ten weeks

 Double-Number Courses.
 A double number—e.g., 011 (021) or 301 (401)—indicates that the course in question is given at two levels, with instruction, activities, and assignments appropriately adjusted to fit the competence and needs of students of different programs or levels of preparation.
 In most cases, students taking the course at the higher level are expected to do substantially more work, such a preparing a major research paper or independent project.
 Normally such students also meet more frequently with the course instructor, whether as a group or individually.